-- Grades 3-8: campuses are responsible for students in the spring assessment results for students reported as enrolled at that campus in the fall (referred to as TSDS PEIMS October-Fall Snapshot).
-STAAR results are assigned to the campus location of enrollment in TIDE on the "Final Date to Enter Student Information for Accountability Reporting" listed on the Texas Assessment Program Calendar of Events.
-This would be the campus that tests the student last. - End-of-Course (EOC): campuses are responsible for - summer assessment results from the summer prior to the current accountability year for students reported as enrolled at that campus in the prior year TSDS PEIMS FallOctober Snapshot; - o fall assessment results from the fall of the current accountability year for students reported as enrolled at that campus in the fall TSDS PEIMS FallOctober Snapshot; and - spring assessment results for students reported as enrolled at that campus in the fall TSDS PEIMS FallOctober Snapshot.
+- Grades 3-8: campuses are responsible for students in the spring assessment results reported as enrolled in the fall (referred to as TSDS PEIMS October sSnapshot) in the spring assessment results. - End-of-Course (EOC): campuses are responsible for - summer assessment results from the summer prior to the current accountability year 2022 prior school year (SY) results for students reported as enrolled in the prior year TSDS PEIMS October 2021 prior SY sSnapshot; - fall assessment results from the fall 2022 current SY of the current accountability year results for students reported as enrolled in the fall TSDS PEIMS the October 2022 current SY sSnapshot; and

+- spring assessment 2023 current SY results for students reported as enrolled in the fall TSDS PEIMS October 2022 current SY sSnapshot.

-For example, the $202\underline{6}4$ accountability year uses student assessment results from summer $202\underline{5}3$ for students in the TSDS PEIMS $\underline{2024}$ FallOctober $\underline{2022}$ Snapshot and student assessment results from fall $\underline{2025}3$ and spring $\underline{2026}4$ for students in the TSDS PEIMS $\underline{2025}$ FallOctober $\underline{2023}$ Snapshot.
+For example, the 2024 accountability year uses student assessment results from summer 2023 for students in the TSDS PEIMS October 2022 Snapshot and student assessment results from fall 2023 and spring 2024 for students in the TSDS PEIMS October 2023 Snapshot.